siel-iiith/MultiStack/README.md

 $ pip install -r addition

-#two files added for testing and hitting the server curlTest.sh and test.py
+#two files added for testing and hitting the server curlTest.sh and test.py in folder Tests